• Skip to primary navigation

 Instructions

-• In a medium to large mixing bowl, combine the flour, sugar, salt, ⅓ c of the buttermilk, eggs, and vanilla extract.
-Whisk the ingredients until smooth (will be sticky and somewhat thick).
+• In a medium to large mixing bowl, combine the 1 cup all-purpose flour, 1 tablespoon sugar, ½ teaspoon salt, ⅓ cup of the ⅔ cup buttermilk, 2 large eggs, and 2 teaspoon vanilla extract.
+Whisk the ingredients until smooth (it will be sticky and somewhat thick).

-• Add the remaining ⅓ c of buttermilk, water, and oil and whisk until combined.
+• Add the remaining ⅓ cup of ⅔ cup buttermilk, 1 cup water, 2 tablespoon butter, and 1 teaspoon vegetable oil and whisk until combined.
 The batter should be smooth, silky, and fairly thin.
 Refrigerate for at least 30 minutes.

 Nutrition